enigma-io/boundless/UIFittedText/README.md

 The most common use case for this class is fitting single-line text of unknown/variable length into a button or heading with finite boundaries.

-> The Platform team recommends reviewing the [Terminology and Wording](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/TerminologyWording.html#//apple_ref/doc/uid/20000957-CH15-SW1) section of the Apple Human Interface Guidelines for inspiration of design patterns and optimal usage of `UIFittedText` in your project.
+> The UIKit Team recommends reviewing the [Terminology and Wording](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/TerminologyWording.html#//apple_ref/doc/uid/20000957-CH15-SW1) section of the Apple Human Interface Guidelines for inspiration of design patterns and optimal usage of `UIFittedText` in your project.

 ---